atique0x/Learning-Journey/docs/Recap Javascript/Important Topics/16_promise_async_await/readme.md

 This pattern allows you to define how the Promise will complete based on the outcome of the async operation.

-### Promise and Event Loop: https://github.com/atique0x/Learning-Journey/tree/main/docs/Recap%20Javascript/Important%20Topics/22_event_loop
+### Promise and Event Loop: [Doc Link](https://github.com/atique0x/Learning-Journey/tree/main/docs/Recap%20Javascript/Important%20Topics/22_event_loop)

 <br>
 <br>

-# Detailed Note on JavaScript Async/Await
+# JavaScript Async/Await

 ## What is Async/Await?